-A message from our Independent Chair, Eleanor Brazil:
+A message from our Independent Chair, Andy Rabey:

-For more information regarding the Bexley Safeguarding Adults Board, please read our published materials on the Publications Tab above or email Anita Eader, Practice Review & Learning Manager or Coordinators Alexandra Gregory/Ruth King at firstname.lastname@example.org
+For more information regarding the Bexley Safeguarding Adults Board, please read our published materials on the Publications Tab above or email Anita Eader, Practice Review & Learning Manager or Coordinator Alexandra Gregory at firstname.lastname@example.org

 In closing, if you are concerned that an adult may be at risk of abuse, harm or neglect from either themselves, an individual or an organisation, please make contact with the Bexley Contact Centre by calling 020 8303 7777.

 All agencies with full or associate membership of the SAB agree to subscribe to the underpinning values, principles and definitions laid out within the existing and any subsequent revisions of the 'Protecting adults at risk: London multi-agency policy and procedures to safeguard adults from abuse'.

 - Work together, as partners to deliver effective frameworks for improved safeguarding, prevention and best practice;

 - Actively promote, the empowerment, independence and well-being of vulnerable adults;

 - Ensure the safety of vulnerable adults, by integrating strategies, policies and services relevant to abuse within the framework of relevant legislation and promotion of human rights;

 - Respect the right of the individual to lead an independent life based on self-determination and personal choice;